UCF Knights women's basketball

-The UCF Knights women's basketball team represents the University of Central Florida located in Orlando, Florida in the National Collegiate Athletic Association (NCAA) Division I and the American Athletic Conference (The American).
+The UCF Knights women's basketball team represents the University of Central Florida located in Orlando, Florida in the National Collegiate Athletic Association (NCAA) Division I and the Big 12 Conference.
 The Knights play their home games at Addition Financial Arena located on the university's main campus.
 Sytia Messer was named head coach on April 3, 2022.

 The Knights have participated in the NCAA/AIAW Tournament eight times, five as a Division I team and three times as a Division II program.
 The Knights reached the Elite Eight in 1982, and won the 1980 AIAW Division-II Florida State Championship, before losing their first game in the national tournament.